crashoverride777/swifty-receipt-validator/README.md

 ```

 In this example sharedSecret is only set to nil because I am only validating regular in app purchases.
-To validate a auto renewable subscriptions you can enter your shared secret(s) that you have set up in itunes.
+To validate a auto renewable subscriptions you can enter your shared secret that you have set up in itunes.

 # Additional Validation Checks